thk123/se4be-website/index.md

 As with all the other seminars, get in touch if you use a different platform for conducting code reviews and I can tailor the course to use that website to make it easier to apply this to your existing workflows.

-### Continuous Integration (CI)
+### Seminar E: Continuous Integration (CI)

-Using Continuous Integration (CI) technologies is a very cheap and easy way to increase the reliability of your software.
-In conjunction with source control and automated tests, every change to the code is checked to actually do what it is supposed to do.
-This frees developers up from testing changes by hand and to focus on more important work.
+Using Continuous Integration (CI) technologies is a cheap and easy way to increase the reliability of your software.
+Every change to the code is checked automatically, freeing experts up from testing changes by hand and to focus on their expertise.
+It helps developers work together, without breaking each others work.

 **Continuous Integration allows developers to make changes confidently and efficiently.**